EPCompSci/portfolio-2020-sarthyparty/README.md

 The next thing I worked was just a step up: wworking on a simple dodge game.
 Players in this game must try to dodge falling spikes try to survive as long as possible.
 Link can be found here -->

 The final project I worked on was a HUGE step up!
-Starting from a base spritekit project, we built a full game where players must avoid becoming infected.
+Starting from a base spritekit project, me along with a small team built a full game where players must avoid becoming infected.
 Few players start infected and other players must stay alive and non-infected for as long as possible.
 Currently I am attempting to setup the connection between AWS DynamoDB and the backend of our iOS Application using a dependacy manager called cocoapods.
 Link can be found here -->